rstacruz/navstack/Readme.md

 ### Sleeping and waking

 When a view is about to be hidden, a `navstack:sleep` event is called.
 When a view is about to be shown, a `navstack:wake` event is called.
+These are triggered as [jQuery], [Backbone], [Ractive] or [React] events, depending on what your pane is.

 ```js
 var $box = $("<div>hello</div>");